-I’d previously learned that skipping the required steps to earn merit badges was a concern in other troops in our town when I attended scout camp at Pico Blanco scout camp north of Big Sur, California in 1966 or 1967.
-There I found out that in a troop many of my non-Mormon schoolmates belonged to, merit badges were distributed as promiscuously as taffy kisses thrown by a smiling parade clown.
+I’d previously learned that skipping the required steps to earn merit badges was a concern in at least one other troop in our town when I attended scout camp at Pico Blanco scout camp north of Big Sur, California in about 1967.
+There I found out that in a troop that many of my non-Mormon schoolmates belonged to, merit badges were distributed as promiscuously as taffy kisses tossed out by a smiling parade clown.
 An obese friend of mine, whose dad was the scoutmaster of that troop, was being touted as the youngest Eagle Scout in town.
-One of his 30 or so merit badges was for athletics, the rigorous requirements for which made it hard even for better-than-average athletes to earn.
-When I mentioned to another friend in that troop that there was no way Billy had honestly earned the personal fitness merit badge, much less the athletics merit badge (he had both), I was told I was obviously just jealous.
+One of his 30 or so merit badges was for athletics, the rigorous requirements for which made it challenging even for better-than-average athletes to earn.
+When I mentioned to another friend in that troop that there was no way my friend had honestly earned the Personal Fitness merit badge, much less the Athletics merit badge (he had both), my friends in the non-LDS troop assumed me to be jealous.

 What went on later within our little corner of Mormondom was more troubling to me, however.
 The first time I grasped the extent of the problem under the new scoutmaster was when a ward member who owned a local restaurant showed up to Mutual one night and announced that all who wanted their cooking merit badge should follow him into the church kitchen, where they would earn the badge within an hour.
 The cooking merit badge was one of the hardest of all, as it required multiple trips into the wild where multi-course meals were to be prepared, some without pans or utensils and some with a mess kit, and eaten on the spot.
 No physical part of the merit badge could be passed inside a kitchen, and not without prior planning.
 Nevertheless, my objections were ignored that night.
 The restaurant owner was the cooking merit badge counselor, I was told, and it was his prerogative to decide what was required and what wasn’t.
 I refused to participate, as did my brother and one of our friends.
 But the seven boys who followed the restaurateur into the kitchen that night emerged with the cooking merit badge signed off.
 I had just starting working on mine, but in one night I had become one of the slackers holding the troop back from winning the crossbow.